Mazchoo/ImageLabeller/README.md

 Requirements and Installation
 -----------------------------

-The following packages are required and were tested with the following versions:
+The following packages are required and were tested with the following versions (see requirements.txt):

 * Matplotlib version 3.2.1
 * keyboard version 0.13.4